 - Grind: Espresso grinds are much finer than other types of coffee grinds.
 Because the process of preparing espresso requires hot water pushed through tightly packed grounds.
 But for the coffee, grains must be very fine like sand because the water comes and passes with them for a very short period.

 - Brewing: Espresso uses a different type of brewing process compared to regular coffee, for which we can use drip, percolator, French press, and other methods.
-But for espresso it needs high pressure to extract.
+But for espresso, needs high pressure to extract.
 So we must use an espresso machine or Aeropress to get a shot or two of a concentrated espresso.

 - Taste: As espresso is brewed, roasted, and ground differently, it has a different flavor when compared to drip coffee.
-Espresso has a less acidic taste, bolder, and also a well-defined and full-bodied finish.
+Espresso has a less acidic taste, bolder, and also has a well-defined and full-bodied finish.
 The espresso is stronger, which means it is rich in flavored coffee because of the roasting process, which brings more oils from the beans, and we feel heavier often.

 How to Grind Beans?